wuDavid/Open/README.md

 either the name of the element (like `div` or `p`) or its id, class, or anchors.

 ####Buildlog
-0.1.1
+0.2.1
 #####Version 1
 1. Build 1
   1. Patch
     * fix error where menu didn't drop down
     * fix active button error; no outline when active
     * fix menu font face
+  2. Patch
+    * change borders
+2. Build 2
+  1. Patch
+    * change positioning
+    * edit for use with existing site